 - 1. Log in to the UNIX server as root user.
 The UNIX prompt for login is now displayed. - 2.
-At the prompt, copy the supplied TruePort package file tpos5-<version>.pkg.Z onto your system into the /tmp directory. - 3.
-At the prompt, type uncompress tpos5-<version>.pkg.Z.
-This will uncompress the file and rename it to tpos5-<version>.pkg. - 4.
-At the prompt, type pkgadd -d /tmp/tpos5-<version>.pkg all.
+At the prompt, copy the supplied TruePort package file tpos6-<version>.pkg.Z onto your system into the /tmp directory. - 3.
+At the prompt, type uncompress tpos6-<version>.pkg.Z.
+This will uncompress the file and rename it to tpos6-<version>.pkg. - 4.
+At the prompt, type pkgadd -d /tmp/tpos6-<version>.pkg all. - 5.
+During the installation, you will be prompted for the maximum number of supported ports.
+This option allows you to optimize the resources allocated for each port for your unique system requirements.
+The default value is 256 ports, although you can configure up to 2000 ports. - 6.
+Reboot the host system to complete the installation.